Janviigupta/Janviigupta/README.md

 - 👋 Hi, I’m @Janviigupta
 - 👀 I’m interested in team work
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking for collaboration
-- ✨
--
--
+- ✨Rr

 <!---
 Janviigupta/Janviigupta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.